APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 The main organizational contributors to the pro-Palestinian movement at UCLA are Students for Justice in Palestine ([SJP](https://community.ucla.edu/studentorg/90) at UCLA), the [UC Divest Coalition](https://www.instagram.com/ucladivest/), Jewish Voices for Peace ([JVP](https://community.ucla.edu/studentorg/3992)), and the Cultural Affairs Commission
  <a href="https://community.ucla.edu/studentorg/623" style="color:#0F52BA; text-decoration:none">(CAC)</a>.

+### The Cultural Affairs Commission is tuition funded
 The Cultural Affairs Commission in particular has shown questionable behavior in their support for the pro-Palestinian movement.
 The org's messaging on their UCLA hosted webpage is shown in the image below.
 As one of the first Undergraduate Student Association Council (USAC) organizations founded at UCLA, the CAC has been active for more than 50 years with support from tuition paid by every student.